 Invest in the stock market in tranches to overcome stock volatility

 If you have some amount handy for investment, don’t invest it at one go.
 Invest it in systematic tranches so that you can make the best use of this current market volatility.
 Also, invest with a long term horizon of 3 years and above.

-Invest only in excellent quality stocks in the stock market
+Invest only in excellent quality stocks to overcome stock volatility

 Stock markets have corrected a lot in the last month.
 We can also see the prices (and not value) of many fundamentally sound businesses going down.
 But that does not mean the fundamentals of quality stocks have changed in any manner?
 Any company that is well-managed and has an established business model with consistent growth in revenues will continue to do so when the economic climate is favourable again.
 Read more about how you can identify fundamentally sound stocks.